 ADMINISTRATOR – Kenneth L. Johansson

-In January 2016, Ken took on the role of the ADMINISTRATOR of the mission.
+In January 2016, Ken accepted the position of ADMINISTRATOR of the mission.

 Ken, an Electronic Engineer, spent 25 years working as an analog circuit designer in the process control industry.
 He now owns and operates Lock-Tronics, installing and maintaining burglar and fire alarm systems.
-Ken and his wife Carla, live in North Grafton, Massachusetts, and are members of First Assembly of God Church, in Worcester MA.
+Ken and his wife Carla, live in North Grafton, Massachusetts, and are members of Living Word Church of Worcester, MA.

 SECRETARY/TREASURER – Connie Goddard